Xi Jinping congratulates Lula and discusses "strategic partnership" between China and Brazil - ExBulletin

 Xi Jinping congratulates Lula and discusses “strategic partnership” between China and Brazil

-Reuters – Chinese President Xi Jinping on Monday congratulated Luiz Incio Lula da Silva on his victory in the Brazilian presidential election, according to state broadcaster CCTV.
+Chinese President Xi Jinping congratulated Luiz Incio Lula da Silva (PT) on Monday (31) for his victory in the Brazilian presidential election, according to state broadcaster CCTV.

+Besides the Chinese leader, a number of other world leaders have already praised the PT member.
+US President Joe Biden and French President Emmanuel Macron were among the first to publicize the protest.

+This Monday (31), the Presidents of Russia and Ukraine, Vladimir Putin and Volodymyr Zelensky, as well as the British Prime Minister, Rishi Sunak, and the German Chancellor, Olaf Scholz, also congratulated Lula.

 “I attach great importance to the development of China-Brazilian relations,” Xi said.